dmbarbour/glas/docs/GlasApps.md

 ## Concrete Design

-### Initial Performance Mitigation
+### Performance Mitigation

-Before optimizations are available, programmers should avoid use of concurrency.
+Before optimizations are available, programmers should avoid use of fork-based concurrency.
 Failed transactions could cause evaluation to pause for a few milliseconds before retrying.
 There is no incremental computing, but programmers could use manual approaches such as maintaining an event queue or dirty bits in state.
 This is adequate for simple single-threaded apps, but it won't scale nicely to waiting on many input sources.

 ### Robust References

-Conventional APIs return allocated references to the client, e.g. `open file` returns a file handle.
-However, this design is unstable under concurrency and difficult to secure.
-A more robust API design for references is to have applications allocate their own references.
-For example, `open file as foo` where `foo` is a user-provided value.

-Further operations such as read and close would then use `foo` value to reference the open file.
-The host would maintain a translation table between application references and runtime objects.
-Compared to system allocation of references, it is much easier to secure which references a subprogram may use, e.g. based on prefix.
-References can be stable and meaningful, which should simplify debugging and reflection.
-Allocation of references can be decentralized, reducing contention on a central allocator.

-### Asynchronous Effects

-Effects must be aborted when evaluation fails.
-Compared to distributed transactions, it's a lot easier to write messages into a local buffer then send on commit.
-Ease of implementation will impact API designs, favoring asynchronous effects.

-A useful exception is stable, cacheable reads.
-For example, loading a module from the module system, or reading a file's content, or even HTTP GET could potentially be performed within a transaction.
-In some cases, we might also read the age or staleness of the cached value.

-## Common Effects APIs

-Effects should be designed for transaction machines yet suitable for procedural code to simplify embeddings.
+Applications will be in charge of allocating local references to objects, i.e. instead of `var foo = open filename` I favor `open filename as "foo"`.
+Then, in context of the local namespace, we use "foo" to refer to this open file.
+This allows for static allocations, hierarchical regions, and supports decentralization in case of dynamic allocations.
+The reference can also carry convenient information for debugging.
+Importantly, it avoids any concern of 'abstract' references or forgery - i.e. the scope of the reference is clearly localized.

+This design does make references are second-class, i.e. we cannot simply communicate 'foo' into a new namespace and expect it refers to the same thing.
+But it is feasible to transfer references by indirect mechanisms.
+And assuming hierarchical structure, it is feasible to communicate an entire namespace including 'foo'.

 ### Time